 Oat bran is different from farina, or milled wheat.
 They come from different plants.
 Oat bran (avena) is made from the inner part of the groat and specifically comes from oats.
 On the other hand, farina comes from the germ and endosperm of the grain.

 Because of this, oat bran is a great gluten-free alternative for farina.

 Additionally, oat bran is packed with fiber, protein, iron, and B vitamins - making it a very healthy choice for breakfast.

 On very busy mornings when I have one foot out the door and the other dangling a shoe - I just need a hot cup of coffee ASAP and a breakfast that can satisfy me until lunchtime.
 That's oat bran.
 It takes just minutes to make, which is the version of "fast food" I can appreciate.

 I understand some folks will have their view on savory porridge - but I think it’s one of those foods you have to try out before you knock it.
 Plain oats are mostly bland and take on whatever flavors you give it, whether that’s sweet or savory.

-The closest I can think of it being similar to is white rice – of course, with many differences.
+The closest I can think of it is similar to is white rice - of course, with many differences.
 However, they are both bland and both sweet and savory recipes can be pulled from them.

 You’re essentially working with a blank canvas that can work with many different food and ingredient combinations.
 On a usual morning, I go for a simple salt, black pepper, and butter oat bran bowl.
 It’s both easy and satisfying.

 I am still trying to convince my family that savory oats are amazing, but in the meantime, maybe I can convince you.
 I mean, why else are you here?